 We previously sold undivided interests in general aviation finance receivables, while retaining subordinated interests in and servicing rights to the receivables.
 We irrevocably, and without recourse, transferred the receivables to GARC, formed in 2003, which in turn, issued beneficial interests in these receivables to a commercial paper conduit.
 The conduit obtained the funds to purchase the interest in the receivables, other than the retained interest, by selling commercial paper to third-party investors.
 At December 31, 2009 and 2008, the outstanding balance of securitized accounts receivable held by the third party conduit totaled \$73 million and \$99 million, respectively, of which our subordinated retained interest, which is included in other noncurrent assets, net in the table above, was \$67 million and \$66 million, respectively, and the fair value of the servicing liability was less than \$1 million at December 31, 2008.
-There was no servicing liability at December 31, 2009 and 2008 based on the present value of future expected cash flows using certain key assumptions, including collection period and a discount rate of 5.3% and 4.4%, respectively.
+There was no servicing liability at December 31, 2009.
+The underlying aircraft serve as collateral for these accounts receivable.
+We estimated the fair value of the subordinated retained interest at December 31, 2009 and 2008 based on the present value of future expected cash flows using certain key assumptions, including collection period and a discount rate of 5.3% and 4.4%, respectively.
 At December 31, 2009, a 10% and 20% adverse change in the collection period and discount rate would not have a material effect on our financial position or results of operations.
-In January 2010, we adopted the required new accounting standards eliminate the concept of a QSPE and the related exception for applying the consolidation guidance.
+In January 2010, we adopted the required new accounting standards which amend the accounting and disclosure requirements for transfers of financial assets and consolidation of VIEs.
+Among other things, these accounting standards eliminate the concept of a QSPE and the related exception for applying the consolidation guidance.
 As a result, on January 1, 2010 we consolidated GARC, which did not have a material impact on our consolidated financial statements and resulted in:

-- The removal of our \$67 million investment in GARC previously reported in other assets, net, and

-- The addition of long and short-term notes receivable, net of \$68 million, current and long-term notes payable of \$2 million, and an increase in retained earnings of less than \$1 million, net of tax.
+- The removal of our \$67 million investment in GARC previously reported in other assets, net, and - The addition of long and short-term notes receivable, net of \$68 million, current and long-term notes payable of \$2 million, and an increase in retained earnings of less than \$1 million, net of tax.